charlesmcmurry/McMurry-2021/README.md

 Hello!
 Welcome to the GitHub page for my 2021 paper, "Trust in Government and Lockdown Compliance in Sub-Saharan Africa."
 My name is Charles McMurry and I wrote this paper during my senior year at UC Berkeley as my senior thesis for the economics major.
 I hope you find this paper fascinating and informative.
 Please feel free to send any questions or comments you have about it to me at charlesmcmurry@berkeley.edu!

 \
-In this GitHub page, you'll find these folders:
+In this repository, you'll find these folders:
   * **Code** - R scripts I used to perform this analysis
   * **Documents** - codebooks and other information on the datasets I used
   * **Papers** - economic literature that informed this investigation